-Temporary Parking Permits: Temporary parking permits will be issued by Campus Safety on an as-needed basis and only for a period not to exceed seven days.
+Temporary Parking Permits: Temporary parking permits will be issued by Campus Safety on an as-needed basis.
 Until the temporary permit is properly displayed in the vehicle, it will be treated as a vehicle parked without a permit and will be fined accordingly.
 Temporary permits will not be issued to unregistered vehicles.